ajduberstein/sf_growth/scripts/data_quality/README.md

 # Business location opening dates

-I was really excited about these, because they seemed to be accurate, until I found a listing in the 1980 Polk's Directory Phone Book.
+I found a few listings in the 1980 Polk's Directory Phone Book which suggest these aren't accurate, either.
+I'm not sure on the extent of the inaccuracy.

 The Holiday Inn Union Square and Hilton at Mason and O'Farrell were operating in 1980, as proven by this phone book [entry](https://archive.org/stream/sanfranciscosanf1980rlpo#page/n69).
 Indeed, given my city's thriving tourism sector, they're both still operating.
 However, the Holiday Inn is listed as having opened in 2016, and the Hilton claims to have opened in 2003.
 Two prominent brick-and-mortar establishments with incorrect start years doesn't give me much hope that the data is error-free.

-# Type of business
+# Types of businesses

 How do we know whether an establishment is lodging or a restaurant or a laundromat?
 We check the LIC or NAICS code, whichever was listed.
 NAICS stands for "North American Industry Classification System," which is used for federal reporting.
 A lookup table is [here](https://sftreasurer.org/NAICS).